Over the years eight different Aces of Spades were used with this brand and the Joker was also modified several times.

 The Joker is particularly persuasive, whilst the Ace of Spades has a battle scene involving artillery, with Navy ships in the distance and the statue of the goddess of Freedom in the middle.

-The famous Bicycle playing cards were first introduced by Russell & Morgan Printing Co in 1885
+The famous Bicycle playing cards were first introduced by Russell & Morgan Printing Co in 1885.
+More recently the brand has been open to private designers since the early 2000s.

 The famous 'Bicycle' playing cards were first introduced by Russell & Morgan Printing Co in 1885.
 They were hugely successful and became the most well-known brand in the world.